 Are electric cars expensive to insure?

-Car insurance is a fact of motoring life in the UK.
-If you drive a car on public roads, it has to be insured to at least cover third-party damage, and electric cars are no exception.
+Car insurance is a fact of life for the UK motorist.
+If you drive a car on public roads in this country, it has to be insured to at least cover third-party damage, and electric cars are no exception.

-There’s good reason for this, too, given that the figures show each year sees over 180,000 incidents on UK roads, ranging from small bumps to heavy collisions on motorways.
+There’s good reason for this, too, given that figures show 180,000 incidents a year on UK roads, ranging from small bumps to heavy collisions on motorways.

 The good news is that insuring an electric vehicle is no different to insuring any other car.
 Most mainstream providers now cater for electric cars, while there also dedicated electric -car insurers out there eager to take on your business.